SecretX33/Seedus/README.md

 ## Features

-This is a plugin for minecraft bukkit/spigot/etc servers that allows you to easily replant seeds and create fully automatic farms.
-Any dropped seeds will be replanted after a certain (configurable) amount of time if there is a farmland block nearby (range also configurable).
+This is a plugin for Minecraft Bukkit/Spigot/etc servers that allows you to easily replant seeds and create fully automatic farms.
+Any dropped seeds (including those dropped by blocks, entities, or players) will be replanted after a certain (configurable) amount of time if there is a farmland block nearby (range also configurable).

 ## Download